adam-kami-1/test/README.md

 | Cell 31    | Cell 32    | Cell 33    |
 | Cell 41    | Cell 42    | Cell 43    |

 ### Table notes

-All table cells in one row have to fit into one line of markdown file.
+All table cells from one table row have to fit into one line of markdown file.

 Pipe characters '|' before first column and afters last column are optional, but their presence increases readability of markdown file.
-The number of hyphens '\-' between pipes '|' in line below headings have to be greater or equall to three.
+The number of hyphens '\-' between pipes '|' in line below headings have to be greater or equal to three.
 Colons in this line can be used (they are optional) to control alignment of data in cells in below rows.

 Pictures
 --------------------------------------------------------------------------------

 ### Picture example